EasySensors/WallSocketInsertableNode/pdf/EbayPageReadme.md

-### The MiniRelayBox Node (CR22010) is a low cost wireless 220 Volts 10A Relay board.
+### Wall Socket Insertable Node is extremly low profile wireless 220 Volts 10A Relay board.
 It switches on-off 220 Volts on it's output terminals.
+It is suitable for installing into wall socket compartment in between the socket and the wall.The board Height is only 13mm.
+Comes without plastic enclosure.
 Arduino IDE compatible (the Atmel ATMega328P) microcontroller with RFM 69 HW 433 MHz radio on board and current sensor.
 Best sutable for Home Automation, IOT.

 ## Features